 Penny Stamps Speaker Series: Mari Katayama: My Body as Material

 Lead support for this exhibition is provided by the University of Michigan Office of the Provost, the Center for Japanese Studies, the Japan Business Society of Detroit Foundation, the Japan Cultural Development, and the Herbert W. and Susan L. Johe Endowment.
-Additional generous support is provided by the Susan and Richard Gutow Endowed Fund and the University of Michigan CEW+ Frances and Sydney Lewis Visiting Leaders Fund, Institute for Research on Women and Gender and Department of Asian Languages and Cultures, and Department of Women's Studies.
+Additional generous support is provided by the Susan and Richard Gutow Endowed Fund, the University of Michigan CEW+ Frances and Sydney Lewis Visiting Leaders Fund, Institute for Research on Women and Gender, Department of Asian Languages and Cultures, and Department of Women's Studies.